-Each has its own advantages and disadvantages, but these can be difficult to decipher from, in the case of PayPal, complicated and sometimes misleading website text.
+Each has its own advantages and disadvantages, but these can be difficult to decipher in the case of PayPal, because of their complicated and sometimes misleading information online.

-Your business is unique and to help you decide which payment provider is right for you let us look at some side by side comparisons between PayPal and Payleven.
+Your business is unique, and to help you decide which payment provider is right for you, let’s look at some side-by-side comparisons between PayPal and Payleven.

 |Transaction fees||Depends on monthly transactions|

 £6,000 and above: see below

 |Bank account transfer||Funds goes into Paypal account.
 Manual transfer to business bank account, 1-3 working days||2–3 working days for debit cards|